Antony0101/static-site-generator-complete/README.md

 -   [ ] Add support for code blocks
 -   [ ] Add support for lists
 -   [ ] Update the content folder structure to add custom style sheets and scripts to the markdown files

+## Pages Folder Structure

+It is a file based routing system.
+The pages folder structure will be converted to the site structure.
+The pages folder structure should be as follows:

+Each folder is a path and each folder can contain either a index.html and a style.css file (optional if not mentioned it will take the styles from the parent folder) or a content.md file ( markdown file that will be converted to html), a template.html file (optional if not mentioned it will take the template from the parent folder), style.css file (optional if not mentioned it will take the styles from the parent folder) and meta.json file.

+if the folder contains a content.md file then the content.md file will be converted to html and will be placed in the index.html file.